ironkayman/RebisTheory/rebis_theory.md

 But there is also a different connotation.
 If gunslingers are Isorians, this would mean that they had interacted with Underworld, which would not be forgotten as long as specie exists, as seen by previous iteration of Underworld interacting with the material realm.
 Shadow damage in that regard remains more as vague as it was for other civilizations when compared to definitive state of elemental damage as thoroughly studied and attributed to base alchemical elements as status effects.

-The lack of awareness of Underworld for modern-day Isorians makes it seem to us that they did not encounter underworld.
-But, as we discussed earlier, Spiral Wardens design-wise are ones to be the raw material for the trojans and Legion of Ur, so at some point a _prolonged connection was established_.
+The lack of awareness of Underworld for modern-day Isorians makes it seem to us that they did not encounter Underworld.
+But, _as we discussed [earlier](#spiral-wardens-and-trojans-similarity-part-1), Spiral Wardens design-wise are ones to be the foundation for the trojans of the Legion of Ur_, so at some point a _prolonged connection was established_.
 At the same time Valkyries are required to seal those trojans.
-Due to this we see a connection between all of 3 parties:
+There is also Fallen Valkyrian, whose deeds had him exiled.
+Due to that we see a connection between all of 3 parties:

 - Isorians would encounter Underworld by the time of Spiral Order or at least Spiral Wardens were present, with the latter corrupted to trojans.
 - Trojans are sealed in the Underworld by Valkyries.
+Trojans are created from Wardens by Underworld.
-- Underworld remains unknown to Skylark crew.
+- Underworld remains unknown to Skylark crew and Isorians in general.
+- Fallen Valkyrian somehow involved with those events.
+Given our proposal of [Trojan Horseshoe](https://wiki.spiralknights.com/Trojan_Horseshoe) significance to Valkyrian recipes, Fallen Valkyries has all of chances to be involved in this plot.

 Here, this connection is probable through the alchemy path of Gilded Griffin, as its wielders had potentially been in the Underworld, as implied by the myth of a griffin shining a light on the Underworld.

 Considering knights had remained as such, named as knights, the change in design of their military units under this narrative seems unlikely, leaving a room for Spiral Wardens, or simply wardens, to exist so far in the past.
+Or, as we discussed earlier, those are gunslinger priests.

-This also could be supported by the more medieval design of tier 1 trojans, where we discussed the usage of redwood in their chest-plate.
+The prior idea could be also supported by the more medieval design of tier 1 trojans, where we discussed the usage of redwood in their chest-plate.

 This proposal still would not explain the presence of spirits on Isora and a lack of connection to the Underworld.
 But, it presents a [weird west](https://tvtropes.org/pmwiki/pmwiki.php/Main/WeirdWest) __setting for gunslinger priests, which seems extremely fitting__. _It is due to this thematic consistency, presence of Isorians should be accounted for_.

-##### Forgotten Time: Part 1
+##### Pre-Cradle Scenario

 A variation of this proposal, one mentioned earlier, that explains gunslingers' nature, but also explains presence of undead and fiends is the pre-Cradle scenario, wherein gunslingers are from a planet, which was used to build Cradle, one where Almire would fall.